doc4d/4d-web-studio/docs/events.md

 $result:="The table now displays " + String(This.length) + " entries"
 ```

-Here's what you obtain after clicking the button:
+Here's what you obtain after the button is clicked:

 ![event-datasource-result](img/event-datasource-result.png)